Doncic scores 37, Mavericks rout Trail Blazers 132-92

 Dallas’ Boban Marjanovic, who sat our Friday’s game, took advantage of his opportunity to make an impact.

 After Portland had a 13-5 advantage on the offensive glass on Friday, Marjanovic’s presence helped tipped the scales in favor of the Mavericks in just five minutes of action.
 Marjanovic finished with two points and two rebounds but helped prevent Portland center Enes Kanter from dominating the boards.
-Dallas outrebounded the Mavericks 52-33 overall.
+Dallas outrebounded the Blazers 52-33 overall.

 The Mavericks made 19 3-pointers.
 Portland was unable to keep pace as the Trail Blzers shot 20% from the 3-point arc and made only nine shots from long distance.